Anisocytosis is a condition that can indicate other, more serious blood-related issues.

 Where Does Anisocytosis Come From?

-There are many things that can cause this condition.
-Conversely, there are many conditions that list anisocytosis as a symptom.
+There are many things that can cause anisocytosis.
+Conversely, there are many conditions that list anisocytosis as a symptom or laboratory finding.

-» Iron deficiency – Iron is a key component in red cell production and function.
-A lack of iron can lead to irregular blood cells, as well as to anemia.
+» Iron deficiency – Iron is a key part of red blood cell production and hemoglobin, the protein that helps carry oxygen.
+A lack of iron can lead to smaller red blood cells, irregular cell size and iron-deficiency anemia.

-There are also various conditions, diseases, and syndromes that can lead to anisocytosis;
+There are also various conditions, diseases and syndromes that can lead to anisocytosis, including:

 Diagnosing Anisocytosis